jaywilhelm/OpenUxAS/README.md

 Modified fork of OpenUxAS to communicate with the PX4/Pixhawk Autopilot.

-Developed by: Jay Wilhelm (Assistant Professor, Mechanical Engineering, Ohio University)
+Developed by: Jay Wilhelm [jwilhelm@ohio.edu] (Assistant Professor, Mechanical Engineering, Ohio University)

 Tested using SITL PX4 and JMAVSIM using built-in mission of waterway search for UxAS that removed second aircraft.